point-4ward/ps-date-countdown/info.md

 years: <Number of years it will be>
 ```

-So, the two sensors we created above would come out as:
+So, the three sensors we created above would come out as:

 ```
 sensor.birthday_john